Power in Breathing

 Take a breath.
 Go ahead… What was that?
 Air, yes.
 Breathe again, this time slowly and deeply… What did you just receive?
 Life!
 Without oxygen we cease to live.
 But is that all there is to our continual, rhythmic inhalation/exhalation process?
 Breathe another time… notice where you feel expansion in the body.
 Is it isolated to your upper chest?
 How fully are you able to expand the chest?
 Do you feel the diaphragm, abdomen, or back of the rib cage move?
 Do you ever wonder how much space in the body is available for oxygen, but not utilized?
 What internal improvements would you see if somehow our cells received more oxygen?

 As a young teenager I would jog around the neighborhood.
 My breath was a way of rhythmically pacing myself, breathing simultaneously with my feet hitting the pavement, left-right-left-right, setting my pace.
-I was also regulating my inhale for 4 counts, then my exhale for four counts, 1-2-3-4, in rhythmic cadence as my feet would run to the same 4 counts.
+I was also regulating my inhale for 4 counts, 1-2-3-4, in rhythmic cadence as my feet would run to the same 4 counts.
 It seemed to carry me along like a song keeping tempo, the sound of my feet to the perfect beat.
 Little did I know I was utilizing breath regulation.

 As a fitness instructor, I repeatedly reminded my class members that their breath was as necessary as proper movement and form.
 Emphasizing oxygen exchange while exerting oneself was an integral component for stamina and recovery.
 Not only did I find I could more easily regulate my heart rate, but also how much longer I was able to endure the aerobic activities.